gunadarma-academy/asde-michi-test/docs-reports/MASTER-TEST-PLAN.markdown

 ### End-to-End (E2E) Test

 End-to-End testing is a technique used to test whether the flow of an application right from start to finish is behaving as expected.
 The purpose of performing end-to-end testing is to identify system dependencies and to ensure that the data integrity is maintained between various system components and systems.
 The entire application is tested for critical functionalities such as communicating with the other systems, interfaces, database, network, and other applications.
 Within the [`test`](https://github.com/gunadarma-academy/asde-michi-test) repo, we're running the feature files (along with their step definitions) to run our E2E test.
 The testing flow itself is [in its own section](https://github.com/gunadarma-academy/asde-michi-test#testing-flow).
-The main test runner for E2E test is [Cucumber](https://cucumber.io) that uses [Gherkin syntax](https://cucumber.io/docs/reference) with [step definitions](https://cucumber.io/docs/reference#step-definitions).
+The main test language is using [Gherkin syntax](https://cucumber.io/docs/reference) (specified by [Cucumber](https://cucumber.io)), that can also be used for usability testing.

 ### Usability Test